gbayer-1/AZMLND_Capstone_Project/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

+In the AutoML run tree based learning algorithms performed really well, especially the gradient boosted models XGBoostClassifiers and LightGBM.
+The worst performing models were based on Nearest-Neighbors-type algorithms (KNN, SVM).
+Most of the columns in my training data are binary, with only five features being numerical.

+KNN and SVM need a distance metric to work.
+AutoML chose the manhattan metric for the distance, which works good on standard normal and standard uniform distributions (--> numeric features) .
+But in this dataset the features will probably behave more like a Bernoulli distribution, where this metric simply fails, resulting in the low accuracy of these models.

+On the other hand, many binary features mean that the distinction between leaves is easy for the algorithm.
+And with the balanced dataset, the resulting tree-models won't suffer much bias.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning